Cholmes24/JID-0338/README.md

   * Errors while connecting with the mobile application

     * Ensure to complete the steps to run the Python Connection Handler and start up MySQL Server before attempting to connect with the mobile application.

+   * This error can occur if the is missing the correct React networking module.

+       > Unable to resolve module @react-native-community/netinfo

+       * To fix this error, use the following command:
+         `yarn add @react-native-community/netinfo`